5 key questions to consider

 Like many of the top R&D tax credit specialists, we maintain a high level of credibility with HMRC.
-We’re one of four trusted R&D tax credit advisors on HMRC’s R&D Consultative Committee, and have a robust, standardised procedure for building our claims.
+We sit on HMRC’s R&D Consultative Committee, and are one of four trusted advisors setting industry standards with the Chartered Institute of Taxation.
+We also have a robust, standardised procedure for building our claims.
 This results in quick turnarounds for our claims once they’re submitted.

 We also provide an integrated Advanced Funding service known as EmpowerRD Now.
 For an additional 5% of your credit, you can receive your funds as soon as your claim is submitted to HMRC.
 We also provide more extensive advanced funding options for those who wish to receive their funds up to 6 months before they submit their claim.

 We proudly track how quickly it takes our clients to complete our process.
 Our fastest claimant completed their claim and received their funds in 6 days and 2 hours.
 Most of our claimants submit their claim in under a week.

 When making a claim, there’s a delicate balance to strike between claiming too little and claiming too much.
 If you submit a claim for more than you are due, HMRC will open an enquiry into your claim and may even fine you.

 However, as you only claim once a year, it can be difficult to know if you received less than you were eligible for.
 To help with that, here are three factors that affect the amount your advisor will claim for you: